 - VI.
-Courtesy Copies: Counsel should send one (1) courtesy copy of a motion, brief, or memorandum to chambers at the time of filing.
+Courtesy Copies: Counsel should send two (2) courtesy copies of a motion, brief, or memorandum to chambers at the time of filing.
+Judge Beetlestone also requires that the parties submit an electronic version of any motion, brief or memorandum in Microsoft Word format to chambers.
 Courtesy copies should be stapled or neatly bound, with dividers between the exhibits. - VII.
 Stipulations and Consent Decrees: Any stipulations, consent decrees, or other documents requiring Court approval or signature must be submitted in a form containing original signatures.
 Stipulations are not effective until approved by the Court.